HL7/fhir-shorthand/input/pagecontent/sushi.md

 #### SUSHI Inputs

-SUSHI uses the contents of a user-created _ig-data_ directory to generate the inputs to the IG Publisher.
+SUSHI uses the contents of a user-created **ig-data** directory to generate the inputs to the IG Publisher.
 Currently, you must create and populate this directory manually.
-If the input folder does not contain a sub-folder named _ig-data_, then only the FHIR artifacts (e.g., profiles, extensions, etc.) will be generated.
+If the input directory does not contain a subdirectory named **ig-data**, then only the FHIR artifacts (e.g., profiles, extensions, etc.) will be generated.

-A populated _ig-data_ directory should look something like this:
+A populated **ig-data** directory should look something like this:

 ```
 /ig-data